-We are a community of composers, of instrumentalists, of singers, of conductors.
-Our musical backgrounds are diverse, yet all of us share the common purpose of creating and performing new music.
+We are a diverse community of composers who share the common purpose of creating and performing new music.

 Our composers write operas, orchestral pieces, chamber music, choral works, song cycles, musicals, dance pieces, electronic music, and music for film.